valentina-b/ecosio-eco-friendly-cosmetics/README.md

 the shopping experience.
 The idea behind this web app is not to provide a one-time shopping solution but to create a community of loyal customers.

-Apart from the customer-facing UI, users with admin rights can interact with the web app as well.
-Although the majority of the interaction is done through [the Django admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/), the web app provides more pleasant environment for common tasks such as adding, editing and deleting products or blog posts.
+Although the majority of the admin activities is done through [the Django admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/), the web app also provides more pleasant environment for common tasks such as adding, editing and deleting products or blog posts through the web app's UI.

 **IMPORTANT (disclaimer): This project contains real products from existing brands.
 Please visit their websites for more information if you wish to purchase them.
 Read more about how and why I've used them for this project in the 'Credits' section.**